BreezeWhite/Music-Transcription-with-Semantic-Segmentation/README.md

   To validate the execution of the training command, you can also specify less epochs and steps by adding `-e 1 -s 500`.

   And to continue train on a pre-trained model, add `--input-model <path/to/pre-trained/model>`.

-  There are also some callbacks being applied to the training.
-You can find it around *line 150~156* in *TrainModel.py*.

 #### Evaluation